monzo/progression-framework/frameworks/people.md

           - "Delegates well, so they can take on bigger more complex projects, and to help other people develop."
       - level: 4
         criteria:
-          - "Tactical advisor to executive - opinions and advice often sought"
+          - "Tactical advisor to executive - opinions and advice often sought."
           - "Can take a long-term vision and define building blocks to get there."
           - "Can prioritise projects and other people's time to meet company demands while not losing sight of BAU work; making sure the team is working on the things that have the biggest impact."
           - "Develops action plans to mitigate the risk of implementing new people policies and plans."